Sukii/OnContradictions/README.md

 x = {0.010011001 ···}

-We now obtain the corresponding subset of natural numbers by considering all the index positions of “1” in the above binary representation, i.e.,
+We now obtain the corresponding subset of natural numbers by considering all the index positions of "1" in the above binary representation, i.e.,

 S = {2, 5, 6, 9, ...}

 Similarly for every subset of natural numbers we can construct a real number in (0,1).
-This implies a bijective mapping between the power-set of natural numbers and the set (0,1).
-Thus proving the result.
+This implies a bijective mapping between the power-set of natural numbers and the set (0,1), thus proving the result.
 QED

 So finally we also have the result that we can construct an infinite hierarchies of infinities, i.e.,